owasp-security

 ASI06: Memory Poisoning Corrupted RAG/context data Validate stored content, segment by trust level

-ASI07: Agent Comms Spoofing between agents Authenticate, encrypt, verify message integrity
+ASI07: Insecure Inter-Agent Comms Spoofing/intercepting agent-to-agent messages Authenticate, encrypt, verify message integrity

 ASI08: Cascading Failures Errors propagate across systems Circuit breakers, graceful degradation, isolation

-ASI09: Trust Exploitation Social engineering via AI Label AI content, user education, verification steps
+ASI09: Human-Agent Trust Exploitation Over-trust in agents leveraged to manipulate users Label AI content, user education, verification steps

 ASI10: Rogue Agents Compromised agents acting maliciously Behavior monitoring, kill switches, anomaly detection